 — Sweta Goswami (@sweta_goswami) August 29, 2017

-Alt News Investigation
+Alt News investigation

 Alt News spoke to BSES spokesperson who confirmed that no such power cut was made due to non-payment of dues.
-He said, “It is a fake news.
+He said, “It is fake news.
 Power supply in the Jama Masjid is normal as always.”
-He also stated these were baseless rumors started by people on social media.
+He also stated these were baseless rumours started by people on social media.
 He told Alt News that there was an issue five years ago which was resolved at that time.
 He stated that in 2012, the non-payment was due to a dispute between the mosque and the Waqf board and has long been settled.

 Alt News also spoke to Tariq Bukhari who is Imam Bukhari’s younger brother.
-Bukhari brushed off the recent reports as false news started by someone on twitter.
+Bukhari brushed off the recent reports as false news started by someone on Twitter.
 He confirmed that BSES has not cut the power supply.
 When asked why the mosque appears dark in the Republic footage, Bukhari said he is not sure what time the footage was taken.
 He explained that the mosque is not lit with floodlights.
 The gate 3 is closed after sunset prayers and the mosque can be accessed from the main gate.
-He said, “If you look carefully at the footage, there are lights inside & on the steps.
+He said, “If you look carefully at the footage, there are lights inside and on the steps.
 There is sufficient lighting inside till the mosque is shut an hour after the night (Isha) prayers.”